I started blogging when I quit my job to travel the world; to share my adventures with friends, who thought about doing the same.

 I changed my blog name five times.
 Once upon a time, it was ‘Small Girl Tall World’ (yeah, I don’t know what I was thinking either), then ‘Monica Wong’, ‘Monica Wong Blog’ & ‘ProjectM’.
 I don’t want you to go through the same experience because it’s a logistical nightmare to rebrand, especially with SEO.
 ‘The Wong Blog’ is a play on the fact that Wong is my surname, and I wanted to show a bit of my personality through my ‘wrong’ blog.
 Make yours, memorable and catchy: like a childhood nickname or favourite food.
 Once you’ve decided, head over to a domain site to make sure no one has nabbed it first.
 I use GoDaddy; I highly recommend them, they’ve got great customer service when I’ve called them at midnight, panicking [insert laughing emoji].

 Once you’ve decided on a name, it’s time to go house hunting!
 There are two popular platforms: Blogger & WordPress.
-Someone asked me about Square Space and Wix, but in my opinion, they are better for websites.
+Someone asked me about Square Space and Wix, but in my opinion, they are better as websites.
 I started on Blogger then migrated onto self-hosted WordPress.
 Blogger is ideal for beginners & a lot easier to use, but WordPress allows for more customisable options for the HTML savvy.
 If you’re an online wiz, Self-hosted WordPress has great SEO & analytics capabilities which is ideal for client reporting, I use Site Ground.

 Now that you’ve acquired & named your plot of land, you need to spruce it up!
 There are lots of places where you can get designs.
 Blogger & WordPress has lots of free templates; otherwise, search for ‘blog designs’ from sites like Etsy or Pipdig.
 Your personality should shine through from your content so have fun with it!